dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 Most of the information is organized and accessible through different data structures, but since the ACPI spec is quite big, and covers so many different components, we focus only on what we need to get the information about the APIC.

-Before proceeding, let's keep in mind that all address described below are physical, so if we we have enabled paging, we need to ensure they are properly mapped in the virtual memory space.
+Before proceeding, let's keep in mind that all address described below are physical, so if we have enabled paging, we need to ensure they are properly mapped in the virtual memory space.

 ### RSDP

-The RSDP (Root System Description Pointer) used in the ACPI programming interface is the pointer to the RSDT (Root System Descriptor Table), the full structure depends if the version of ACPI used is 1 or 2, the newer version is just extending the previous one.
+The RSDP (Root System Description Pointer) used in the ACPI programming interface is the pointer to the RSDT (Root System Descriptor Table), the full structure depends on whether the version of ACPI used is 1 or 2, the newer version is just extending the previous one.

 The newer version is backward compatible with the older.